The majority of foreign nationals are able to enter Thailand on a visa exemption stamp.

 - UK: Single – £30.
 Multiple Entry – £150

 How long does it take to process a Tourist Visa?

 If you attend the Thai embassy in person, the process will take around 5 working days.
 If you apply by mail, the process will take a minimum of 15 days.

 This is a general guideline and will differ between countries, and may be longer or shorter depending on how busy the embassy/consulate is.

-I would personally allow 2 weeks if applying in person, and 3 weeks if applying by mail.
+I would personally allow 2 weeks if applying in person or online, and 3 weeks if applying by mail.
 This will ensure you get your visa before your flight date.